-Domain authentication, available on paid Hub subscriptions, allows your team to send participants emails with your domain as the sender.
+Domain authentication, available on premium and enterprise Hub subscriptions, allows your team to send participants emails with your domain as the sender.
 Your domain is the part of your email after the "@", such as @userinterviews.com.
 Once you've authenticated your domain, create sender profiles so emails come from specific teammates, like Melanie@userinterviews.com.
 Sending emails from a recognizable email address helps participants trust your emails!

 You’ll need a TXT record added to the DNS for that domain (DKIM).
 DKIM is an encryption key that modern mail providers use to verify that our servers are authenticated to send emails on your behalf.
 Adding a DKIM record to the domain's DNS will not affect any other DNS records already in place, nor affect sending from the domain/address using a method other than User Interviews.

 For better deliverability, you may choose to set up an additional CNAME record for a custom return-path.